Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Source: Hootsuite

 Comparing Buffer and Hootsuite pricing plans is similar to comparing apples and oranges.
-Buffer is clearly the less expensive of the two.
+Buffer is the least expensive of the two.

 However, Hootsuite provides comprehensive social media management capabilities at a reasonable price.
 Furthermore, it requires a lengthy trial time for you to try both tools.